gumyr/build123d/docs/introductory_examples.rst

 10. Select Last and Hole
 ---------------------------------------------------

 Using :class:`~build_enums.Select` ``.LAST`` you can select the most recently modified edges.
-It is used to perform a :class:`~build_generic.Fillet` in this example.
-This example also makes use of :class:`~build_part.Hole` which automatically cuts through the entire part.
+It is used to perform a :class:`~operations_generic.fillet` in this example.
+This example also makes use of :class:`~objects_part.Hole` which automatically cuts through the entire part.

 .. image:: assets/general_ex10.svg
     :align: center